p55d2k/thegist/README.md

 # The Gist

 A Next.js-based newsletter application that aggregates, deduplicates, and emails curated commentaries from multiple publishers.
-The app fetches opinion pieces, preprocesses them to reduce redundancy, organizes them into thematic sections using AI, and sends personalized email digests to subscribers.
+The app fetches opinion pieces, deduplicates and organizes them into thematic sections using AI, and sends personalized email digests to subscribers.

 ## Features

 - **AI-Powered Curation**: Uses Google Gemini AI to intelligently organize articles into thematic sections (commentaries, international news, politics, business, tech, sport, culture, and a wildcard piece).
 - **Multi-Publisher Aggregation**: Pulls commentary feeds from ChannelNewsAsia, CNN, The Guardian, BBC, NPR, and Al Jazeera.
 - **Smart Filtering**: Keeps only commentary articles (based on per-feed rules) from the last 24 hours, limits to the 10 most recent articles per RSS feed, and drops duplicates across sources.
-- **Article Preprocessing**: Deduplicates and clusters similar articles to reduce redundancy while preserving coverage, enabling scaling to 100+ sources with 40-60% reduction in processing time and costs.
 - **Section-Based Organization**: Articles are categorized into Commentaries (5-7 pieces), International (2-3), Politics (2-3), Business (2-3), Tech (2-3), Sport (2-3), Culture (2-3), and one Wildcard.
 - **Email Delivery**: Sends a responsive HTML newsletter with optional imagery plus a plaintext fallback.
 - **Email Preview**: Preview the newsletter HTML and plaintext content before sending via a dedicated page.